-Nearly one in three Americans and nearly two-thirds of adults age 60 and older suffer from high blood pressure, making it one of the most notorious killers in the United States.
+Nearly one in three Americans and two-thirds of adults age 60 and older have high blood pressure, making it one of the most notorious killers in the United States.
 Fortunately, there are actionable steps you can take to manage your blood pressure, no matter your age.

 What is high blood pressure?